-Chronic AR is typically asymptomatic for years; progressive exertional dyspnea, orthopnea, paroxysmal nocturnal dyspnea, and palpitations develop insidiously.
+Chronic aortic regurgitation is typically asymptomatic for years; progressive exertional dyspnea, orthopnea, paroxysmal nocturnal dyspnea, and palpitations develop insidiously.

-Symptoms of HF correlate poorly with objective measures of LV function.
-Chest pain (angina pectoris) affects only about 5% of patients who do not have coexisting coronary artery disease (CAD) and, when it occurs, is especially common at night.
-Patients may present with endocarditis (eg, fever, anemia, weight loss, embolic phenomena) because the abnormal aortic valve is predisposed to bacterial seeding.
+Symptoms of heart failure correlate poorly with objective measures of left ventricular function.
+Chest pain (angina pectoris Angina Pectoris Angina pectoris is a clinical syndrome of precordial discomfort or pressure due to transient myocardial ischemia without infarction.
+It is typically precipitated by exertion or psychologic stress... read more ) affects only about 5% of patients who do not have coexisting coronary artery disease (CAD) and, when it occurs, is especially common at night.
+Patients may present with endocarditis Infective Endocarditis Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more (eg, fever, anemia, weight loss, embolic phenomena) because the abnormal aortic valve is predisposed to bacterial seeding.

 Signs vary by severity and acuity.
-Signs in acute AR reflect HF and cardiogenic shock and typically include tachycardia, cool extremities, lung crackles, and low BP.
-The 1st heart sound (S 1 ) is usually absent (because aortic and LV diastolic pressures equalize), and a third heart sound (S 3 ) is common.
-An AR murmur may be absent even if AR is severe, although an Austin Flint murmur (see below) is common.
+Signs in acute aortic regurgitation reflect heart failure and cardiogenic shock and typically include tachycardia, cool extremities, lung crackles, and low blood pressure (BP).
+The first heart sound (S1) is usually absent (because aortic and LV diastolic pressures equalize), and a third heart sound (S3) is common.
+An AR murmur may be absent even if AR is severe, although an Austin Flint murmur is common.

-As chronic disease progresses, systolic BP increases while diastolic BP decreases, creating a widened pulse pressure.
-With time, the LV impulse may become enlarged, sustained, increased in amplitude, and displaced downward and laterally, with systolic depression of the entire left parasternal area, giving a rocking motion to the left chest.
+As chronic disease progresses, systolic blood pressure increases while diastolic blood pressure decreases, creating a widened pulse pressure.
+With time, the LV impulse may become enlarged, increased in amplitude, and displaced downward and laterally, with systolic depression of the entire left parasternal area, giving a rocking motion to the left chest.

 A systolic apical or carotid thrill may become palpable in later stages of AR; it is caused by large forward stroke volumes and low aortic diastolic pressure.